Travel to New Zealand during Covid-19: What you need to know before you go

 The basics

-New Zealand has become the poster child for how to deal with Covid-19.
+New Zealand has been a poster child for how to deal with Covid-19.
 Its early lockdown and strict border measures mean it has suppressed the virus to an astonishing degree.

+However, the country is now working hard to contain a recent outbreak of the Delta variant.
+There have been a record 1,035 cases in the past month, according to the John Hopkins Coronavirus Research Center, and one Covid-related death -- the first since mid-February.

+Auckland, the country's largest city, is currently on a level 4 lockdown -- New Zealand's highest alert level -- while the rest of the country is at alert level 2.

-That success also means that it will likely be quite a while before most international travelers are allowed to visit.
+It will likely be quite a while before most international travelers are allowed to visit.

-Following the discovery of a single community case of Covid-19, New Zealand entered a snap lockdown on the night of August 17, with the whole country being put on the highest alert level 4 for at least 72 hours.
-For the regions of Auckland and Coromandel, it's a seven-day lockdown.

 What's on offer

-Note: Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on September 13.